jmifaisalrazikhan/01-fullstack-vendor-onboarding_Copy/README.md

 -Added UNIQUE constraint in data.sql in ALTER TABLE query -ceking if the email already exists from vendor repo -handling exception properly by creating seperate file and checking in UI component if error is 409, already exits then throwing a messaged in UI.

 3-Assumptions & Trade-offs or challenges encountered during development.

 - Assumed backend returns plain text error messages (e.g. "Email already exists") instead of structured JSON.
+-
 - Chose to keep error handling simple and readable rather than introducing a global error handler.
+-
 - Used basic form validation and error display to keep the UI minimal and focused.
+-
 - faced challenge in refreshing the list after deleting the vendor but it was still showing in the UI so reference handle carefully.
+-
 - Also for unique email BE response is plain text not json format so struck there for some time due to parsing the value improperly to through the error message.

 4
--What do I love most about being a software engineer- Solving real-world problems with clean, scalable code.
+-What do I love most about being a software engineer-

-Obviously for continuous learning.
+Solving real-world problems with clean, scalable code and Obviously for continuous learning.
 Tech evolves fast, and being a software engineer means you're always growing — learning new frameworks, debugging new challenges, and refining your thinking.
 It’s a career that keeps your mind sharp and your curiosity alive.

--What is most important to me when it comes to working in a team- Clear communication, Mutual respect and Shared ownership.
+-What is most important to me when it comes to working in a team-

+Clear communication, Mutual respect and Shared ownership.

--What is the worst part of being a software engineer- intermittent bugs, Environment-specific issues and worst is Burnout risk
+-What is the worst part of being a software engineer-

+intermittent bugs, Environment-specific issues and worst is Burnout risk

 We're excited to see how you approach these tasks — feel free to get creative, make reasonable trade-offs, and show us how you think as an engineer.
 We're particularly interested in your understanding of full-stack development and DevOps practices.